Hip Replacement Surgery Recovery

 How Long Does It Take to Recover from Hip Replacement?

 Hip Replacement surgery a big surgery to prepare for.
 Your lifestyle may be a lot like how it was before you had surgery, but in other ways returning to your everyday activities may deem challenging at first.
-You will not have complete full range of motion after hip replacement surgery as you will need to give the body time to heal.
+You will not have a complete full range of motion after hip replacement surgery as you will need to give the body time to heal.
 However, being an active and responsible participant in the healing process will help you return back to full mobility in no time.

 Hip Replacement Surgery Expectations